 What does your athletic scholarship mean to you?

-Berryman: Without my athletic scholarship, I would not be able to play the sport I love and also receive the great education I am able to get at Western Carolina.
+Berryman: Without my athletic scholarship, I would not be able to play the sport I love and also receive the great education I am able to get

 What message would you like to send to the Catamount Nation?